NotSphyynxx/SeC_sHiT/README.md

 We started by examining the PCAP using `tshark` to understand the protocol hierarchy.

-tshark -r saved_231.pcapng -q -z io,phs
+tshark -r traffic.pcap -q -z io,phs

 text